Starts at $0 + state fees and only takes 5-10 minutes

 Most states don’t require operating agreements but every LLC should have one regardless.
 This is an internal document that outlines several key operational aspects of your LLC.
 The value of the operating agreement is how it can help prevent ownership disputes down the line by clearly explaining how the LLC will be run.

-Associated Hair Professionals has a variety of impressive benefits for their members, including a free promotional website, a marketing toolkit, professional webinars, and more.
-Their industry links page has a nice collection of links to trade publications, training and career resources, business tools and advice, and much more.
+Associated Hair Professionals offers impressive benefits for its members, including a free promotional website, a marketing toolkit, professional webinars, and more.
+Its industry links page has a nice collection of links to trade publications, training and career resources, business tools and advice, and much more.

 FyleStyle is one of the most useful apps available for hairstylists.
-This app allows stylists to keep track of their customers’ personal info, along with how often they visit, which styles they like, pricing, coloring, and more.
-Even better is the fact that FyleStyle is 100% free for up to ten customers, and even the full-price version only costs about $5 per month.
+This app allows stylists to keep track of their customers’ personal info, including how often they visit, which styles they like, pricing, coloring, and more.
+Even better, FyleStyle is 100% free for up to 10 customers, and even the full-price version only costs about $5 per month.

 Salon Today is a fantastic resource for any hair and beauty salon owner.
 It includes information about topics like salon management, marketing and advertising, technology, design, and wellness.
 Their resource center can help you streamline your operations, as well as improve your communications with both your staff and your clients.